meritlabs/lightwallet-stack/packages/lightwallet/common/merit-wallet-client/README.header.md

 ## Example

-Start your own local [Bitcore wallet service](https://github.com/meritlabs/lightwallet-stack/tree/master/packages/bitcore-wallet-service) instance.
-In this example we assume you have `bitcore-wallet-service` running on your `localhost:3232`.
+Start your own local [Merit wallet service](https://github.com/meritlabs/lightwallet-stack/tree/master/packages/merit-wallet-service) instance.
+In this example we assume you have `merit-wallet-service` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: